rsarai/notes/Book Clean Code.md

 ## Chapter 2 - Meaningful Names

 ### Use Intention-Revealing Names
 The name of a variable, function, or class, should answer all the big questions.
-It should tell you why it exists, what it does, and how it is used.
+It should tell you:

+- **Why it exists**
+- **What it does**
+- **How it is used**

 If a name requires a comment, then the name does not reveal its intent.

 ```python
 # BAD